 The same is true for employees.
 Employee morale is incredibly important and sending one thank you note in a blue moon simply will not do the trick.
 However you choose to express your gratitude, make sure your employees know that you value them and their efforts *every day.

-If a general sense of gratitude is not in alignment with how your employees and customers experience your brand, your surprise thank you not really will be a bit too much of a surprise and perhaps even feel insincere.
+If a general sense of gratitude is not in alignment with how your employees and customers experience your brand, the surprise thank you note may not be as effective as it could be.

 Authenticity and automation.